Welcome to today's edition of the Rush 24-7 podcast.

 I don't like talking on the phone.

-I don't and there's no, he doesn't worry about it.
+And there's no, don't worry about it.

-So but the media's got that wrong too, is my point.
+But the media's got that wrong too, is my point.

-Uh they're continuing to uh to spread that.
+They're continuing to spread that.

-And then over on PBS on their Sunday morning Inside Washington show, had Washington Post columnist Colbert King, known to his friends in the DC establishment as Colby, and they were having a discussion about the Republican Party.
+And then over on PBS on their Sunday morning Inside Washington show had Washington Post columnist Colbert King, known to his friends in the D.C. establishment as Colby.

-Nina Totenberg said, when you look actually at what the Republican Party analysis of itself was, this Rentz Prebus thing, the fear was that the electorate is a different electorate, and it isn't just much more of a minority electorate, it's an electorate that wants some serious social and economic safety net that is different from what they're hearing from Republicans today.
+Nina Totenberg said, when you look actually at what the Republican Party analysis of itself was, this Rentz Priebus thing, the fear was that the electorate is a different electorate, and it isn't just much more of a minority electorate.

 And this is what Colbert R. King had to say.

-We all agree that he puts down those results by saying Obama won with the low information voters.
+He puts down those results by saying Obama won with the low information voters.

 Low information voters.